 There isn’t a time limit to the tour and you can meander around at your own pace but you do have a set start time depending on the ticket you’ve bought, tickets cannot be bought on-site and can only be purchased prior to a visit.
 Ultimately this is a must-see for Harry Potter fans if a shade on the expensive side.
 Cut costs by bringing your own lunch to enjoy in the backlot café and closing your eyes walking through the gift shop!

 FAQ and Further Information Warner Bros.
 Studio Tour

 Is there food and drink available?

-There’s a few options before the tour (or after) including The Chocolate Frog Café, a Starbucks and a Food Hall.
-During the tour you can visit the Backlot café half way round, it’s actively encouraged to bring your own food if you’d prefer.
+There are a few options before the tour (or after) including The Chocolate Frog Café, a Starbucks and a Food Hall.
+During the tour you can visit the Backlot café halfway around, it’s actively encouraged to bring your own food if you’d prefer.
 Within the Backlot café you can also try out an infamous butterbeer (it’s an acquired taste)